mouli999/Linear_regression/README.md

 4.Used Linear Regression from (Statsmodel library) and explained the parameters.

-5.Tested the assumptions of linear regression like Multicollinearity check by VIF score
+5.Tested the assumptions of linear regression like Multicollinearity check by VIF score,  Mean of residuals, Linearity of variables,
-  Mean of residuals
-  Linearity of variables (no pattern in residual plot) Test for Homoscedasticity
-  Normality of residuals
+  Test for Homoscedasticity,  Normality of residuals

 Did model evaluation- MAE, RMSE, R2 score, Adjusted R2.